Shicheng-Guo/BIS180L_web/_posts/2019-04-04-0-Intro-to-git.md

 Designate one of you to create a new repository.
 This is Partner 1.

 There are two ways to make a new repository and get the local and remote versions linked.
 Either you create it on Github first and clone it down to your computer or you init it on your computer and link it to a Github repository.

-Details are below:
+__Partner 1 (only)__ should create a new repository, using one of the two options below:

 1) Create the repository on Github first.